 Everything that comes out of a chicken is useful in some way.
-This is not an exaggeration: even the rooster's crowing, which some people consider too early, shows the correct time for you to wake up (this is a whole different issue on why you should keep your sleep in sync with the day cycle).
+This is not an exaggeration: even the rooster's crowing, which some people consider annoying, is an excellent reminder of your circadian rythm (this is a whole different issue on why you should keep your sleep in sync with the day cycle).

 Chickens can live up to 7-10 years, however egg production lasts only for the first 3 (max 4) years of their lives.
 Hens start laying eggs after 3 to 5 months of age.
 Generally, they produce fewer but larger eggs as they get older.
 My experience is that one or two year old hens lay one egg per day each, and as they get older they produce less.

 It's important to note that the egg quality is much better than most eggs found in the market.
 Especially for older hens, they taste a lot better and can be twice even three times as large as common eggs.

 You can slaughter a hen after she stops laying eggs.
 Their flesh is generally hard to chew on compared to most chickens on the market, but your jaw probably needs some exercise, anyways.